Is Maryland & Delaware Medical Cannabis ConfidentialGreen Relief Health Admin

 Another common concern is that receiving healthcare information at home, either via mail or phone call, will jeopardize privacy.
 If this is an issue, you can ask to be reached at a different phone number, such as a work number.
 Requesting that mail be sent in discreet envelopes can also help secure your information.

 This is your medical information and you have every right to protect your privacy.
 Just like you would do when purchasing a product, it is always helpful to do your research.
 You should make sure you are comfortable with the provider you are seeing.
-If there are any concerns about your Maryland medical cannabis confidentiality it is probably a good idea to go somewhere else.
+If there are any concerns about your Maryland or Delaware medical cannabis confidentiality it is probably a good idea to go somewhere else.
 After all, this your health, so you should demand top quality and confidentiality from any provider you see.